 Part 6 of these Guidelines provides meanings for terms that appear in Schedule 1 of the IC General Rules.
 These include definitions of human health hazard characteristics and environment hazard characteristics used for determining indicative human health risk and indicative environment risk.
-It also details the information required to demonstrate the absence of each hazard characteristic for the purposes of section 30 of the IC General Rules.
-The definitions of certain terms that are used within part 6 of these Guidelines, such as 'suitable read across information' and 'acceptable test guideline' are also provided.
+This section also provides definitions of certain terms that are used within section 6 of these Guidelines, such as 'suitable read across information' and 'acceptable test guideline'.